How to Make Award-Winning Pinto Beans

 Step-by-Step Cooking Instructions

-1. Soak the Beans: Rinse the dried pinto beans and soak overnight in cool water.
-For a quick soak, boil the beans for 2 minutes, then cover and let sit for 1 hour.
+1. Soak the Beans: Rinse the dried pinto beans and remove any debris or broken beans.
+Soak overnight in cool water.
+For a quick soak, bring the beans and water to a boil for 2 minutes, then cover and let sit for 1 hour.
 Drain before cooking.

-2. Add to Pot: Place the soaked beans in a heavy-bottomed pot or Dutch oven.
+2. Add to Pot: Place the soaked beans in a heavy-bottomed pot, Dutch oven, or cast iron pot.
 Add 6 cups of fresh water or enough to cover the beans by about 2 inches.

-3. Add Seasoning: Stir in the entire packet of SuckleBusters Pinto Bean Seasoning.
-If using optional add-ins like sausage or jalapeños, toss them in now.
+3. Add Seasoning and Optional Ingredients: Stir in the entire packet of SuckleBusters Pinto Bean Seasoning.
+If using sausage, bacon, jalapeños, poblano, or onion, add them now so they can simmer and flavor the beans from the start.

-4. Simmer: Bring to a boil, then reduce heat to low and simmer uncovered for 1.5 to 2 hours, or until the beans are tender and creamy.
-Stir occasionally and add water as needed to prevent sticking.
+4. Simmer Low and Slow: Bring the pot just to a boil, then reduce the heat to low and simmer uncovered for 1.5 to 2 hours, or until the beans are tender and creamy.
+Stir occasionally and add small amounts of hot water as needed to keep the beans submerged and prevent sticking.

-5. Serve: Taste and adjust seasoning if desired.
-Serve hot with your favorite BBQ meats or over rice with cornbread on the side.
+5. Adjust and Serve: Taste and adjust with a bit of extra seasoning, broth, or salt if needed.
+Serve hot with your favorite BBQ meats, over rice, or alongside warm cornbread or tortillas.

 Pro Tips for Perfect Pinto Beans

-• Don't salt too early: If using additional salt, wait until the end of the cooking process—early salting can toughen the beans.
+• Don't salt too early: If you decide to add extra salt beyond what’s in the SuckleBusters seasoning, wait until the end of the cooking process.
+Adding additional salt too early can toughen the beans and extend cooking time.

-• Add smoke: For true BBQ flavor, toss in a chunk of smoked meat or simmer the beans on your smoker in a cast iron pot.
+• Add smoke: For true BBQ flavor, toss in a chunk of smoked meat—like brisket trimmings, smoked sausage, or ham hock—or cook the beans on your smoker instead of the stovetop.
+Low-and-slow smoke plus SuckleBusters seasoning is a winning combination.

-• Let them rest: Beans taste even better the next day after the flavors have fully developed.
+• Let them rest: Like chili and stew, beans taste even better the next day after the flavors have fully developed.
+Make a double batch and enjoy the leftovers throughout the week.

 Best BBQ Pairings